pfheatwole/thesis/_sources/derivations.rst.txt

 :math:`\left< y, z \right>` coordinates that position the section reference points.
 For parafoils, the arc is typically defined by an elliptical function.

 ..
 Explain arc anhedral and section roll.
-FIXME: draw a diagram

 A centered elliptical curve can be defined as a function of four parameters, but the symmetry of the wing reduces that to three free design parameters, and